kibanalytics/kibanalytics/docs/setup/README.md

 Kibana server take some minutes to boot, so don't panic if you try to access the Kibana URL and nothing shows up.
 :::

-If you started Kibanalytics with NODE_ENV=development and EXPRESS_PORT=3000, you can also access [http://localhost:3000/](http://localhost:3000/) to interact with some example pages to generate events.
+If you started Kibanalytics with EXPRESS_PUBLIC_FOLDER=1 and EXPRESS_PORT=3000, you can also access [http://localhost:3000](http://localhost:3000) to interact with some example pages to generate events.

 ## Advanced Configurations